iqtree/iqtree.github.io/doc/workshop/molevol2022.md

 >
 > * Compare the AIC/AICc/BIC score of partition model versus un-partition model done above.
 Which model is better?
 >
-> * Look at the tree in `turtle.next.iqtree` or visualize `turtle.nex.treefile` in Figtree and compare it with the tree from the un-partitioned model.
+> * Look at the tree in `turtle.nex.iqtree` or visualize `turtle.nex.treefile` in Figtree and compare it with the tree from the un-partitioned model.
 Are they the same or different?
 If different, where is the difference?
 Which tree agrees with the published tree ([Chiari et al., 2012])?
 >
 > * Look at the boostrap supports.
 Which branch(es) have a low support?
 {: .tip}